-• Payment Conditions under which Pharmaceutical Allowance is paid Disability Support Pension Automatically paid to those under 21 years of age without children.
+Payment Conditions under which Pharmaceutical Allowance is paid Disability Support Pension Automatically paid to those under 21 years of age without children.
 Parenting Payment (Single) Automatically paid if under age pension age.
 Sickness Allowance Automatically paid.
 Newstart Allowance Must be temporarily incapacitated, or have a partial capacity to work, or be a single principal carer of a dependent child, or be 60 years or more of age and have been in receipt of income support continuously for at least nine months.

-Payment Conditions under which Pharmaceutical Allowance is paid Partner Allowance Widow Allowance Special Benefit Must be either temporarily incapacitated, or be 60 years or more (but under age pension age) and have been in receipt of income support continuously for at least nine months.
+Partner Allowance Widow Allowance Special Benefit Must be either temporarily incapacitated, or be 60 years or more (but under age pension age) and have been in receipt of income support continuously for at least nine months.
 Note: Special Benefit customers are NOT required to be Australian residents in order to be paid Pharmaceutical Allowance.
-Austudy Must be 60 years or more (but under age pension age) and have been in receipt of income support continuously for at least nine months.
-ABSTUDY Must be in receipt of ABSTUDY Living Allowance and either temporarily incapacitated, or be 60 years or more.
-Parenting Payment (Partnered) if under age pension age Must be 60 years or more of age and have been in receipt of income support continuously for nine months, or have a partial capacity to work or be unable to meet participation requirements due to a temporary incapacity.
+Austudy Must be 60 years or more of age (but under age pension age) and have been in receipt of income support continuously for at least nine months.
+ABSTUDY Must be in receipt of ABSTUDY Living Allowance and either temporarily incapacitated, or be 60 years or more of age.
+Parenting Payment (Partnered) if under age pension age Must be 60 years or more of age and have been in receipt of income support continuously for nine months, or have a partial capacity to work or be unable to meet their mutual obligation requirements due to a temporary incapacity.
 Youth Allowance (job seeker) Must be either temporarily incapacitated or a single principal carer of a dependent child or have a partial capacity to work.
-Youth Allowance (full- time students and Australian Apprentices) Must be temporarily incapacitated.
-Community Development Employment Project As per relevant payment type.
+Youth Allowance (full-time students and Australian Apprentices) Must be temporarily incapacitated.